 As a guide, download a self-assessment checklist from NSW Swimming Pool Register.
 You’ll find key compliance information that will help you plan.

 If after reading the self-assessment checklist, you have any concerns or believe you are not complying, you should take corrective action.
-If you need further advice you can talk to one of our Swimming Pool Compliance Officer by contacting us.
+If you need further advice you can talk to one of our Swimming Pool Inspectors by contacting us.

 Use the self-assessment checklist from NSW Swimming Pool Register as a starting point.
 You’ll find key compliance information that will help you understand and identify the main requirements.